TheSherlockHomie/100DaysOfCode-log/readme.md

 **Thoughts**

--   Had heard about quick sort since I was in class 12, it was pretty great actually learning to cofde up (and understand) the algorith finally!
+-   Had heard about quick sort since I was in class 12, it was pretty great actually learning to code up (and understand) the algorithm finally!
 -   I wonder why I didn't look it up before?

 ---